Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States: Additional data for one-dimensional Holstein model

 Fig.~\ref{fig:time_domain_holstein} shows the data for the electron propagator $G^R(k,t)$ in the time domain at three representative wave vectors.
-Note these wave vectors are identical to what are shown in Figure 2c$\sim$e in the main text.
+Note these wave vectors are identical to what are shown in Fig.~\ref{fig:benchmark_1d}c$\sim$e in the main text.
 Both the real (panels a$\sim$c) and the imaginary parts (panels d$\sim$f) are shown.
 We find that $G^R(k,t)$ at $k\approx 0$ reaches convergence already at low bond dimension $\chi = 80$ and small system size $N=8$.
 By contrast, $G^R(k,t)$ at $k\approx \pi/2$ and $k\approx \pi$ exhibit slower rate of convergence.

-An interesting feature of the time domain data is that the data at different times exhibit a relatively uniform rate of convergence with respect to $\chi$.
-We do observe a moderate difference, though. $G^R(k,t)$ at early time and some late time intervals reaches convergence relatively early (at $\chi = 80$), whereas, for some specific intervals, there is a discernible difference between data at $\chi = 120$ and $\chi = 160$, indicating that the data at these times have not yet reached full convergence but are fairly close to it.
+An interesting feature of the time domain data is that the data at different times exhibit a relatively uniform rate of convergence with respect to the maximal bond dimension $\chi$.
+We observe a moderate difference, though. $G^R(k,t)$ at early time and some late time intervals reaches convergence relatively early (at $\chi = 80$), whereas, for some specific intervals, there is a discernible difference between data at $\chi = 120$ and $\chi = 160$, indicating that the data at these times have not yet reached full convergence but are fairly close to it.

 The nearly uniform convergence for different times is due to the fact that the physical time corresponds to the length direction of the MPS.
 It proves advantageous for computing spectral functions (panel g$\sim$i).
 We find that the spectral functions in fact converge much faster than the time domain data.
 This behavior is expected: the spectral function at low frequencies are insensitive to small, local changes in the time domain data.